Bayswater Road

 Bayswater Road is the main road running along the northern edge of Hyde Park in London.
 Originally part of the A40 road, it is now designated part of the A402 road.

 Route

 In the east, Bayswater Road originates at Marble Arch roadway at the Marble Arch junction, and at its western end it continues into Notting Hill Gate.
 It is mostly within the City of Westminster but a small portion of the road's western end lies in Kensington and Chelsea.

 History

 The road is part of the Via Trinobantia, an old Roman Road, later becoming a turnpike road.
+Trinobantia in latin translates to Trinity.
 It had become known as Bayswater Road by the 1860s.
 The Swan Inn and Black Lion are both on Bayswater Road and were both established in the 18th century.
 In 1861, George Francis Train experimented with a horse tramway system on Bayswater Road.
+Royal Lancaster Hotel was built in 1967, initially intended as an office block.

+Since February 2023, the western end of Bayswater Road has had the joint official name of Kyiv Road, a change enacted by Westminster Council as a consequence of the Russian invasion of Ukraine the previous year, as this section of the road runs close to the Russian Embassy.
+However, the renaming does not apply to addresses on the road, as they have historically been addressed as part of the adjacent street.

 Cultural references

 J. M. Barrie lived at No. 100 Bayswater Road from 1902 to 1909, where he wrote Peter Pan.
 The street is where the fictional upper-middle class Forsyte family live in John Galsworthy's The Forsyte Saga.

 The Bayswater Road Art Show takes place every Sunday.
 It is the largest regular open-air art exhibition in the world.